Montreal Expos: Failed contraction and move (2001–2004)

 In 2001, the Expos drew only 642,748 fans, one of the smallest totals in MLB in decades.
 The minority partners, whose interest was now reduced to a combined seven percent, became convinced that Loria had planned his moves to force them out.
 When pleas to Selig and MLB officials fell on deaf ears, the group became convinced that Selig and Loria had conspired to force the Expos out of Montreal.
 At the same time, MLB took steps to vote on contraction of the leagues, with the Expos and the Minnesota Twins slated for elimination.
 On November 6, 2001, MLB's owners voted 28–2 in favour of contraction, with only the Expos and Twins opposed.
 Initial plans called for the Expos and Twins to play a lame-duck season in 2002 before their franchises were revoked.
-Both teams were saved following a legal challenge filed in Minnesota that forced MLB to honour the Twins' lease with the Metrodome, as well as challenges by the MLBPA.
+Both teams were saved after a legal challenge filed in Minnesota that forced MLB to honour the Twins' lease with the Metrodome, as well as challenges by the MLBPA.
 As MLB was unable to find another candidate team to eliminate, the immediate threat for the Expos diminished, as MLB needed to keep an even number of teams to maintain its schedule.

 Shortly afterward, Loria sold the Expos to MLB and used the money he received from the sale to purchase the Florida Marlins from John Henry, who had recently purchased the Boston Red Sox.
-As a result of the transaction, Loria turned a significant profit on his initial $16 million investment – MLB bought the Expos from him for $120 million and gave him a $38.5 million interest free loan to complete the purchase of the Marlins.
-Following the sale, Loria took virtually everything of value with him to Miami, including the Expos' computers and scouting reports.
+As a result of the transaction, Loria turned a significant profit on his initial $16 million investment—MLB bought the Expos from him for $120 million and gave him a $38.5 million interest free loan to complete the purchase of the Marlins.
+After the sale, Loria took virtually everything of value with him to Miami, including the Expos' computers and scouting reports.
 His departure also marked the final end of the proposed Labatt Park, though any realistic chance of the park being built ended when the Bouchard government repeated its previous refusal to commit any public money to the project.

 MLB formed Expos Baseball L.P., a partnership of the other 29 clubs, to operate the team.
 It appointed former Anaheim Angels president Tony Tavares as team president to oversee business operations and oversee a future move of the team, and Mets assistant general manager Omar Minaya as vice-president, general manager and operating head of the franchise.
 MLB's chief disciplinarian Frank Robinson was appointed as the team's manager.